klimbeta/klimbeta/docs/guide/Who/Gym.md

 ## Play the Long Game

 ## How does BetaComp increase Revenue for Gyms?

 Increase Income
 - Competitions are more accessible.
 - Fun to watch even if you have no experience climbing.

 Decrease Costs

+Advertising
+- Social Media Content

-Educational Game for Routesetters, Coaches
+Educational Game for Routesetters, Coaches and Climbers

-New Type of Test

-Demonstrate

-They're all connected so why are they taught separately?
-How separated are they?

-- Systematized Beta gives Routesetters training